So you want to publish a children’s book?

-Many people dream of writing a book.
-Some people even talk about writing a book.
-Few people succeed in writing a book.
+Many people dream of writing a children’s book.
+Some people even talk about writing a children’s book series.
+Few people succeed.

 So before we go any further, take a second to realize how far you’ve come!
-Celebrate the fact that you’ve gone from an idea to a drafted book.
-Well done.
+You’re likely reading this article because you’ve already started taking your idea and creating the rough draft of your book.
+Well done!

 But now it’s time to present it to the world.
 Writing the book is a big process, putting it out into the world is another.

 I have two pieces of good news for you.

 First, you’ve come to the right place!
 I’ll outline how you can take your book from your computer to the masses.
 It’s very doable!

 Second, publishing a children’s book is very similar to publishing most other books.
 You’ll follow a process that’s not too different from publishing books for middle grade readers, young adults, and adults.
 There are nuances around illustrators and formatting when determining how to publish a children’s book though.